ns1017/codemon/README.md

 How to play v1.2:

 *If you have a save file or .pkl, it needs to be in the same directory/folder as the codemon.exe.
-**If you have a save file a from a previous version, it most likely won't work.
+**If you have a save file from a previous version, it most likely won't work.

 Begin by chooising your starter codemon, all menus are navigated by numerical inputs or yes/no inputs.